GPRS: Multiple access schemes

-Channel encoding
+Channel coding

-The channel encoding process in GPRS consists of two steps: first, a cyclic code is used to add parity bits, which are also referred to as the Block Check Sequence, followed by coding with a possibly punctured convolutional code.
+The channel coding process in GPRS consists of two steps: first, a cyclic code is used to add parity bits, which are also referred to as the Block Check Sequence, followed by coding with a possibly-punctured convolutional code.
 The Coding Schemes CS-1 to CS-4 specify the number of parity bits generated by the cyclic code and the puncturing rate of the convolutional code.
-In Coding Schemes CS-1 through CS-3, the convolutional code is of rate 1/2, i.e. each input bit is converted into two coded bits.
+In Coding Schemes CS-1 through CS-3, the convolutional code is of rate 1/2; i.e., each input bit is converted into two coded bits.
 In Coding Schemes CS-2 and CS-3, the output of the convolutional code is punctured to achieve the desired code rate.
 In Coding Scheme CS-4, no convolutional coding is applied.
 The following table summarises the options.

-The least robust, but fastest, coding scheme (CS-4) is available near a base transceiver station (BTS), while the most robust coding scheme (CS-1) is used when the mobile station (MS) is further away from a BTS.
+The least robust, but fastest, coding scheme (CS-4) is available near a BTS, while the most robust coding scheme (CS-1) is used when the mobile station (MS) is further away from a BTS.

-Using the CS-4 it is possible to achieve a user speed of 20.0 kbit/s per time slot.
+Using CS-4 it is possible to achieve a user speed of 20.0 kbit/s per time slot.
 However, using this scheme the cell coverage is 25% of normal.
 CS-1 can achieve a user speed of only 8.0 kbit/s per time slot, but has 98% of normal coverage.
 Newer network equipment can adapt the transfer speed automatically depending on the mobile location.

-In addition to GPRS, there are two other GSM technologies which deliver data services: circuit-switched data (CSD) and high-speed circuit-switched data (HSCSD).
+In addition to GPRS, there are two other GSM technologies which deliver data services: Circuit Switched Data (CSD) and High-Speed Circuit-Switched Data (HSCSD).
 In contrast to the shared nature of GPRS, these instead establish a dedicated circuit (usually billed per minute).
 Some applications such as video calling may prefer HSCSD, especially when there is a continuous flow of data between the endpoints.

 The following table summarises some possible configurations of GPRS and circuit switched data services.